roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-05 ****** bydawn1958© The demoralizing kiss inflamed Susan's mind.
+The demoralizing kiss inflamed Susan's mind.
 It conveyed so much lust and passion and Susan didn't know how to resist the young woman's assault.
 Sammi seized the opening taking the obedient woman into unfamiliar territory.
 She relished being between her teachers' splayed legs waiting for the ultimate surrender of the sexiest body.

  Sammi rolled her upper body slightly to the side twisting her hips at the same time.
 She slipped her hand between the two bodies feeling Susan's muscles flinch wildly when her sharp nails scrapped across her tummy.
 Slowly trying to tease and entice, Sammi's fingers inched their way downward into the cherished land.
 The fingertips performed magic all over the burning flesh turning poor Susan into a hand puppet.